ympbyc/Carrot/README.md

 ---

  I/O in lazy languages are hard because the order of evaluation is not lexical, and if the return value of an I/O operation does not affect the overall result, the operation itself gets ommited.
 To go around this problem, Haskell uses whta's called an IO Monad.
 IO Monad is a way to construct a computation, and sideeffects don't happen while the program is executing.
- Nadeko takes a saner approach than this.
+ Carrot takes a saner approach than this.
 We use what we call a timed-io.
 Every sideeffectful function F takes an additional argument time X  and F includes a time Y  in its return value.
-By giving Y to another sideeffectful function G, a clear relation between F and G is formed so Nadeko can figure out the evaluation order.
+By giving Y to another sideeffectful function G, a clear relation between F and G is formed so Carrot can figure out the evaluation order.
  Every sideeffectful function caches its result based on the time so it works fine even with call-by-name strategy.

 ```lisp